The Power of Two-sided Recruitment in Two-sided Markets: Introduction

 \paragraph{Bulow-Klemperer-style results in one-sided markets.}

-There have been many Bulow-Klemperer-style results that aim to beat the optimal revenue in auctions with the recruitment of additional buyers.
-Results in single-dimensional settings including \cite{HartlineR09, DughmiRS09, FuLR19} for regular distributions, \cite{SivanS13} for irregular distributions, and \cite{LiuP18} for a dynamic single-item auction.
-Another line of work extend the results to multi-dimensional auctions, when buyers are unit-demand~\cite{roughgarden2012supply} and additive~\cite{BeyhagiW19, EdenFFTW17, FeldmanFR18}.
+There have been many Bulow-Klemperer-style results that aim to beat or approximate the optimal revenue in auctions with the recruitment of additional buyers.
+Results in single-dimensional settings include \cite{HartlineR09, DughmiRS09, FuLR19} for regular distributions, \cite{SivanS13} for irregular distributions, and \cite{LiuP18} for a dynamic single-item auction.
+Another line of work extend the results to multi-dimensional auctions, when buyers are unit-demand~\cite{roughgarden2012supply} and additive~\cite{BeyhagiW19, EdenFFTW17, FeldmanFR18, CaiS21}.
 Results in this paper (and \cite{BabaioffGG20}) show that Bulow-Klemperer-style results can also derived in two-sided markets.
+We note that in the revenue-maximizing auction setting, it is clearly impossible to perform augmentation while being completely agnostic to the agents' distributions.
+On the other hand, one of our main result is that it is possible to perform augmentation in the efficiency-maximizing two-sided market setting while being completely agnostic to the market.